Federal Pell Grants

 - The student must be enrolled for one or more additional payment periods during the award year that are not otherwise fully covered by the student's initial scheduled award.

 - The Student must be enrolled at least half-time in the payment period during which the additional Pell Grant funds are received.
+Per the FAFSA Simplification Act, beginning with the 2024-2025 award year, students will no longer be required to enroll at least half-time to be eligible for Year Round Pell.

 Summer Pell Grants